 Most newbie writers have no idea what self-publishing actually is, and far too many people (even established writers) confuse vanity publishing with self-publishing.
-So I decided it was about time I wrote something abut the topic.
+So I decided it was about time I wrote something about the topic.

-Here’s a post on absolutely everything you need to know about self-publishing versus traditional publishing, and more (because these two are not the only ways to get published).
+Here’s a post on absolutely everything you need to know about self-publishing versus traditional publishing and more (because these two are not the only ways to get published).

 Let’s get one thing straight right off the bat: most people also have no idea what publishing is, in general.
-I’ll get to the nitty gritty of self-published versus traditionally published books later in the post (because that’s what most people are thinking about when they talk about publishing), but it’s worth discussing publishing in general beforehand.
+I’ll get to the nitty-gritty of self-published versus traditionally published books later in the post (because that’s what most people are thinking about when they talk about publishing), but it’s worth discussing publishing in general beforehand.